 ...................My Backyard Flock

-I've been raised up with chickens my entire life but was never really interested in them mostly because I was young back then.
-I think I was around 11 or 12 when I started to take interest the animals and started helping out with the farm willingly.
-Ever since I took interest in my flock we started to improve things like living condition and space for them to forage in since I will admit we didn't have the cleanest coop or the biggest fenced in area.
-It was just me and my dad and mom taking care of the animals since my other siblings weren't interested in the animals.
+I've been raised up with chickens my entire life but was never really interested in them mostly because I was young back then and that I really just didn't care for them.
+I think I was around 9 or 11 when I started to take interest the animals and started helping out with the farm willingly.
+Ever since I took interest in these animals we started to improve things like living conditions and space for them to forage in since I will admit we didn't have the cleanest coops or the biggest runs.
+It was just me and my dad and mom taking care of the animals since my other (6) siblings weren't interested in the animals or the farm.
 Over the years I've been gradually taking over all the chicken business and adding more chickens to the flock since it was mostly made up of leghorns and Road Island Reds.
 I now have over 20 different types of breeds in my flock..
 I mean...
 You've got to have color in you flock....
 Right?

 Things were nice and simple until one of my Jersey Giants who I have given the nickname 'Mama' Decided to go broody and hatch out a clutch of 16 eggs.
 Out of the 16, 7 turned out to be cockerels.
 And so me being all 'Oh I can't kill my own birds!' decided to put an ad for them on craigslist.
-All seven of them found nice homes surprisingly and I even traded a few roos for bantams and a turkey, (the turkey comes later) What was suppose to be 4 adult bantams turned into 10 bantams.
+All seven of them found nice homes surprisingly and I even traded a few roos for bantams and a turkey, (We'll get back to the turkey ) What was suppose to be 4 adult bantams turned into 10 bantams.
 3 chicks and 7 adults.
-And..
-16 seramas...
+And 16 seramas...
 Aren't I just terrible?
 All are comfy and cozy living in our old chicken coop with an acre of property fenced in.
 These were pictures taken just a few weeks after I got them.

 During all of this my Dad came up to me saying one of his friends at work had a turkey she desperately needed to re-homed and I said i'd take her.
 A few days later my dad drove me to her place and I immediately noticed that this was no place for any animal.
-It was a big town with old houses literally 5 feet away from each other.
+It was a big town with old houses about 5 feet away from each other.
 The lady's house was small and filled with dogs and and goat.
-When we got to her backyard which was a tiny enclosed space I saw chickens and a few ducks sitting in their own waist.
+When we got to her backyard, which was a tiny enclosed space, I saw chickens and a few ducks sitting in their own waste.
 The turkey looked horrible.
-She was pale, Over-fed, and missing all of her feathers around her vent and breast.
-But the worst part about her was the smell >~<
+She was pale, Over-fed, and missing all of her feathers around her vent and chest.
+But the worst part about her was the smell

 When we got home I cleaned out my old Goat house and put half a bale of clean straw for bedding, And gave her proper game feed and clean water with a nice open space with luscious Green grass.
 I swear she spent so much time outside eating grass we had to lock her up for a bit.
 She was the sweetest thing ever and so I gave her the name Dorthy.
 This is her three months after we took her in.
 (Ignore the turkey in the background)